SILVER AND GOLD: SMOKE, SHADED AND TIPPED CATS

 However, the confusion effect can be achieved with polygenes.
 Except for genes on X and Y chromosomes, each cell has 2 copies of each gene.
 The 2 copies might be identical or different and normally one is dominant to the other.
 Sometimes, e.g. when the genes are different but co-dominant, one copy is deactivated; this happens in foetal development.
 One cell might have activated the gene telling it to make 3 bands of colour while the cell next to it might have activated the slightly different copy of the same gene telling it to make 5 bands of colour.
 There might be a gene located elsewhere on the chromosome which, if switched on, override those genes entirely with an instruction to make a solid coloured hair!
 So while "Confusion" is a good name for the phenomenon on a visual level, a single Confusion gene seems unlikely.

 Johnson's "Chaos" gene further disrupts the striped pattern by abnormally mixing ticked hairs into normally solid coloured regions (and vice versa).
 This effect is visible in the modified tabby pattern of the Sokoke.
-An mechanism for this was described by Australian Mist breeder Truda Straede who suggested a gene which disrupted a normal tabby pattern into a "finely divided tabby pattern" (Striped and Spotted Cats).
-Straede had never seen the Sokoke, but predicted the patterns existence based on her work with "small pattern spotted tabbies" and "large pattern spotted tabbies".
+A mechanism for this was described by Australian Mist breeder Truda Straede who suggested a gene that disrupted a normal tabby pattern into a "finely divided tabby pattern" (Striped and Spotted Cats).
+Straede had never seen the Sokoke, but predicted the patternís existence based on her work with "small pattern spotted tabbies" and "large pattern spotted tabbies".
 Chaos might eradicate residual necklaces and ghost striping in ticked tabbies and in Shaded cats.
-In addition to Confusion and Chaos, Johnson has hypothesised a rarer gene causing roan.
-In roan, solid white hairs are intermixed with normal hairs.
-This occurs in the Lykoi breed and in the Salt-and-Pepper mutation found in Eastern Europe.
-In Shaded shorthairs, "Roan" might result in Shaded Silvers so pale as be visually Chinchillas.
-Cathy Galfro proposed a separately inherited "Erase" gene, different to Confusion and Chaos, which removes residual markings from the neck, legs and tail of Shaded Oriental Shorthairs.
-MORE-THAN-TIPPED BUT NOT-QUITE-SHADED CATS
+In addition to Confusion and Chaos, Johnson hypothesised a rarer gene causing roan where solid white hairs are intermixed with normal hairs.
+In Shaded shorthairs, "roan" might result in Shaded Silvers so pale as be visually Chinchillas.
+(As an aside, roan hasnít been identified in silvers, but it is found in the Lykoi breed and in the karpati pattern found in Eastern European cats).

-A "late colour change" mutation, again causing an end result of golden, has been observed in Norwegian Forest Cats.
-The Black Modifier gene, found in Norwegian Forest Cats, brightens black or blue areas of the coat to Amber (apricot-to-cinnamon colour) and Light Amber (pale beige).
-At birth, kittens appeared to be black or blue, and lightened to Amber or Light Amber respectively.
-Amber has also occurred in conjunction with silver: the kittens were born as poorly coloured black-silver or blue-silver tabbies whose tabby ghost-markings faded as they matured and their colour became a bright apricot to cinnamon colour with dark brown paw pads and nose leather with no black rim (the black rim is characteristic of silvers).
-Their original birth colour could be seen only on the back and tail.
+Amber (Black Modifier) gene, found in Norwegian Forest Cats, brightens black or blue areas of the coat to Amber (apricot-to-cinnamon colour) and Light Amber (pale beige).
+At birth, kittens appear black or blue, and they brighten to Amber or Light Amber respectively.
+Amber can occur in conjunction with silver: the kittens are born as poorly coloured black-silver or blue-silver tabbies, but mature into a bright apricot to cinnamon colour with dark brown paw pads and nose leather with no black rim (the black rim is characteristic of agouti silvers).

 In North America there is a phenomenon in some breeds called "powder coat" and "high colour."
 A powder coat means a lighter colour cat while high colour indicates a darker colour.
 This reflects variations in depth of colour.
-It is seen in solid colours such as cream, lilac and blue, but descriptions of variations in tone have been mentioned by Soderbergh (1950s) and Frances Simpson (early 1900s), especially in blues and the variations are generally attributed to polygenes.
+It is seen in solid colours such as cream, lilac and blue and the variations are generally attributed to polygenes.
 The inheritance of powder coats is predictable.
 In some Burmilla and Burmese lines, powder coats have been linked to unexpected silver offspring (mismating was ruled out) leading some to wonder if the powder coat and a hypostatic silver are linked.